If you’re a design or lifestyle blogger, chances are your tree and all the trimmings have been up for weeks.

 You’ve been shooting your close-ups and finally, the overall shots, and you are ready.
 You’ve got gift guides, decorating ideas, holiday recipes, entertaining tips, everything’s ready to go and has already been dripping out for weeks, maybe even months, with this season’s content.

 I’m jealous….and so behind.
 I’m never that organized.

 However, I did get a bit of a jump on holiday decorating with my wreath I made for my front door AND our office lobby decor that I’m sharing today.

 I’m also including the coffee bar I set up for my Thanksgiving holiday guests.
 It was so easy for everyone to serve themselves.

 I’ve included a few photos of my Thanksgiving table too. :-)

 Our Office Lobby Holiday Decor

-I partnered with At Home stores to get a little holiday cheer going on for our office.
+I decided to get a little holiday cheer going on for our office.
 Here were our purchases.